fabiooshiro/restQL-http/README.md

 ## Building From Source Code

-As prerequisites to build restQL-server from source we need:
+As prerequisites to build restQL-http from source we need:

 + Java 8
 + Leiningen